BA. Ec. Soc (Psych), MIL, MA, PG Dip (Psych) Applied Psych (Cert)

 Emily Scanlan is a registered psychologist and director of CBD Psychology and Wellbeing.
 She works with couples and individuals at her practice as well as providing corporate workshops on topics such as Mindfulness, Resilience, Managing Stress and Adapting to Change.
 See more on workshops and corporate wellbeing.

 She is also trained in Existential Therapy for clients investigating deeper questions around meaning and purpose.
-See article on “Leading Minds” from Sydney University Alumni Magazine ( Insert link)
+Her approach is discussed at “Leading Minds” from Sydney University Alumni Magazine.

 Post Separation and Couples Work

 She is experienced in couples and post-separation work (Gottman trained).

 She works with parents who want to protect their children from conflict while navigating separation.
 Treatment typically moves through three stages